 When corporations need legal advice regarding employee benefits, they often turn to attorney Jeremy Goldstein.
 He has over 15 years of experience as a business lawyer.
 Goldstein independently established a law firm in New York after working as a partner at a similar organization.

-He has played important roles in major transactions that involved top companies like Verizon, Chevron, AT&T, Duke Energy, Bank One and Merck.
-Goldstein serves on the boards of a prestigious law journal and a nonprofit known as Fountain House.
+He has played important roles in major transactions that involved top companies like Verizon, Chevron, AT&T, Duke Energy, Bank One, and Merck.
+Goldstein serves on the board of a prestigious law journal and a nonprofit known as Fountain House.